This code is part of KQCircuits

 # Mirror by Y-axis = mirror by X-axis * rotate 180 degrees

-# Then need to shift the chip to the right by chip width
+# Then need to shift the chip back so left and right edges of mirrored chip

 # Chip not mirrored, return identity transformation